What is the event like?

 When and where?

-AAS 2017 is set to take place from November 29 to December 1 in Brisbane, Australia.
-This vibrant coastal capital of Queensland is nestled between Sydney and the Great Barrier Reef, and accessible by direct flight from most Asian-Pacific travel hubs.
+AAS 2018 is set to take place from November 28 to 30 in Seoul, South Korea.
+This modern, cosmopolitan capital city is the heart and soul of Korean culture and entertainment, and is accessible by direct flight from many international travel hubs.

 What sorts of projects will be featured?

 The Summit will feature animated and mixed-media TV/web series for children up to 15 years of age.
 Series can feature any episode length, but they must not have commenced production by the submission deadline (September 7, 2018).
 And second/subsequent seasons of existing TV series are ineligible, so our program will be focused on brand-new original concepts.

 Please see our Eligibility Criteria for more detailed information on submission requirements.

 The Eligibility Criteria outlining what types of projects will be considered for the AAS program are the same for all participating regions.
 However, the selection process is being run separately in each country by its most relevant screen or industry development agency.
 Each agency has its own selection process for assessing submissions based on global-market potential and quality, and will choose a pre-determined number of projects to be presented at the Summit.
 Partially-funded projects will be given preference over projects still in development.
 Materials and background information for each selected project will be available for review by broadcasters and distributors who have registered for AAS starting in late October on the KidscreenXchange online screening platform.